Restoring Growth and Prosperity

 - Department of Economic Development and Commerce: Finalize the consolidation of the PR Tourism Company and ascribe the Planning Board into the department, renegotiate procurement contracts, and publish quarterly reports of economic incentives

-- Providing bonuses for select Hacienda employees to complete the issuance of the 2017 and 2018 audited financial reports for the Commonwealth of Puerto Rico
+- Offering bonuses for select Hacienda employees to complete the issuance of the 2017 and 2018 audited financial reports for the Commonwealth of Puerto Rico

-- Bonus for PRDE staff to implement proper time and attendance reporting for teachers and students
+- Offering bonuses to Department of Education staff to implement proper time and attendance reporting for teachers and students

-- Agency efficiencies: Consolidating agencies, centralizing procurement, deploying new management tools to deliver better governmental services
+- Agency efficiencies: Consolidating agencies, centralizing procurement, deploying new management tools to deliver better government services.

-- Creation of an independent Office of the CFO: Fiscal controls and accountability, centralizing fiscal authority, improving transparency
+- Creation of an independent Office of the CFO: Implementing fiscal controls and accountability, centralizing fiscal authority, improving transparency.

-- Enhanced tax compliance and optimized taxes and fees: Broaden tax base, reduce fraud, improve fairness to boost overall tax revenues
+- Enhancing tax compliance and optimizing taxes and fees: Broadening tax base, reducing fraud, improving fairness.

-- Comprehensive pension reform: Improving PayGo and framework for Social Security and Defined Contribution Plan implementation
+- Comprehensive pension reform: Improving PayGo and Social Security framework and Defined Contribution Plan implementation.

 Investments to Strengthen Puerto Rico

-The 2020 Fiscal Plan provides investments totaling around $6 billion in fiscal years 2020 through 2025.
+The Certified Fiscal Plan provides around $6 billion in total investments in fiscal years 2020 through 2025.

-Investments in health care, including public hospitals; hiring public school nurses and establishing a scholarship fund to encourage graduating medical students to serve in the rural areas; opioid treatment; increased reimbursement rates for primary care and outpatient specialty providers.
+- Investments in healthcare, including public hospitals to hire public school nurses, establish a scholarship fund to encourage medical students to serve in rural areas after graduation, combating the harmful effects of the opioid epidemic, increase reimbursement rates for primary care and outpatient specialty providers.

-Investments in public education, including to improve English language teaching, incentivize schools to achieve better educational outcomes by publishing school specific performance scorecards for student and teacher attendance and graduation rates, to pay outstanding amounts of previous salary increases to transitory teachers.
+- Investments in public education, including to improve English language teaching, incentivize schools to achieve better educational outcomes by publishing school-specific performance scorecards for student and teacher attendance and graduation rates, pay outstanding amounts of previous salary increases to transitory teachers.

-Investments in technology to improve access to broadband in rural areas, and business and technology training to provide greater opportunity to the people already in the workforce.
+- Investments in technology to improve access to broadband in rural areas, fund business, and technology training to provide a greater opportunity to the people already in the workforce.

 Structural Reforms for Growth

-- Education reform: Transforming the K-12 education system to improve Spanish, Math and English proficiency, and graduation rates
+- Education reform: Transforming the K-12 education system to improve Spanish, Math, and English proficiency, and to improve graduation rates.

-- Ease of doing business reform: Reducing the obstacles to starting and sustaining a business by making it easier to obtain permits, register property, improve ease of paying taxes
+- Ease of doing business reform: Reducing the obstacles to starting and sustaining a business by making it easier to obtain permits, register property, and pay taxes.

-- Power sector reform: Providing lower cost and more reliable energy through the transformation of PREPA
+- Power sector reform: Providing lower cost, more reliable, and cleaner energy through the transformation of PREPA.

-2020 Fiscal Plan provides an updated forecast reflecting such delays but also outlining the potential positive impact looking forward.
+The Certified Fiscal Plan provides an updated forecast reflecting delays in structural reform implementation and outlining their positive effects going forward.

 Disaster Relief Funds

-The 2020 Fiscal Plan includes the following funding estimates:
+The Certified Fiscal Plan includes the following funding estimates:

-- Hurricane-related: About $83 billion of disaster relief funding in total (unchanged from the 2019 Fiscal Plan), from federal and private sources over a period of 15 years
+- Hurricane-related: About $83 billion of disaster relief funding from federal and private sources over 15 years

 - About $48 billion from FEMA’s Disaster Relief Fund (DRF) for Public Assistance, Hazard Mitigation, Mission Assignments, and Individual Assistance